 function to predict a station's cluster

-To identify the cluster to which a particular station belongs, use the
+Identify the cluster to which a particular station belongs by using the

 ML.PREDICT